NorthernMechatronics/petal_imu/README.md

 ## Introduction

-This application demonstrates the usage of the Bosch BMI270 IMU and the BMM350 magnetometer on the IMU Petal plugin board.
+This application demonstrates the usage of the Bosch BMI270 IMU and the BMM350 magnetometer on the IMU Petal add on board.

 ## Requirements